Running Hydration: Complete Guide from a Run Coach

 • Adjustable straps allow you to loosen the pack for winter layers and tighten it in the summer.

 My top pick for hydration packs is the CamelBak Hydration Pack.
-This lightweight running backpack is easy to use and convenient for carrying water and fuel on long runs or other items for run commuting
+This lightweight running backpack is easy to use and convenient for carrying water and fuel on long runs or other items for run commuting.
+It also has extra features with secure pockets for essentials.

 Running Fuel Belts

 Running fuel belts are another popular option if you don’t want to carry a backpack on your runs.
-A good fuel belt will allow you to store your valuables and fuel and give you hands-free water bottle storage.
+If you have back problems, a fuel belt may offer more comfort than a backpack.
+A good fuel belt will allow you to store your valuables, fuels like energy gels, and give you hands-free water bottle storage.

 Runtasty Winners’ Running Fuel Belt is one of the top-rated fuel belts.
 It offers two water bottles, phone storage, and waterproof pockets for fuel and valuables.
 The touchscreen-compatible phone storage allows you to access your phone without removing it from your belt.